Persecution of Christians in the Roman Empire: Gibbon

 This "long standing debate" can be seen as having begun with historians such as Gibbon and Bowersock.
-According to historian Patricia Craddock, Gibbon's History is a masterpiece that fails only where his biases effect his method allowing the "desertion of the role of historian for that of prosecuting attorney".
+According to historian Patricia Craddock, Gibbon's History is a masterpiece that fails only where his biases affect his method allowing the "desertion of the role of historian for that of prosecuting attorney".
 Accordingly, Gibbon has, himself, become an aspect of the long-standing debate.

 Gibbon claimed the Christian martyr accounts exaggerated the numbers and barbarity of the persecutions.
 Subsequent scholars have built on this, asserting exaggeration was necessary to create the "cult of the martyrs" out of the need for a Christian identity separate from the Jewish and Roman identities.
 Exaggeration and falsification did occur, though mostly in the Middle Ages, and the martyrs did have a powerful impact on early Christian identity, but Dean and theology professor Graydon F. Snyder of Bethany and Chicago Seminaries, uses ancient texts and archeological evidence, (defined as "all evidence of a non-literary nature: ...extant buildings, built–forms, symbols, art, funerary practices, inscriptions, letters, records and even music"), to assert the cult of martyrs did not influence early records because it did not begin until after Constantine.

 The majority of modern writers are less skeptical than Gibbon of the severity of the Great persecution.
 As the Diocletian historian, Stephen Williams, wrote in 1985, "even allowing a margin for invention, what remains is terrible enough.
 Unlike Gibbon, we live in an age which has experienced similar things, and knows how unsound is that civilized smile of incredulity at such reports.
 Things can be, have been, every bit as bad as our worst imaginings."